Irony – Definition, Meaning And Examples

 Situational irony

 Situational irony is found in situations where the expected results do not align with the actual events.
-It happens when there is a discrepancy between what is expected to occur and what transpires in reality, oftentimes ending in unexpected results that are thought-provoking or humourous.
+It happens when there is a discrepancy between what is expected to occur and what transpires in reality, oftentimes ending in unexpected results that are thought-provoking or humorous.
 In other words, when an effect of actions turns out to be the opposite of what was initially anticipated.

 Situational irony example